The SCCO Guide To Hourly Rates was last updated in 2010.

 In September 2019, Mr Justice O’Farrell, when dealing with a summary assessment of costs in Ohpen Operations UK Ltd v Invesco Fund Managers Ltd EWHC 2504, said:

 “the hourly rates of the defendant’s solicitors are much higher than the SCCO guideline rates.
 It is unsatisfactory that the guidelines are based on rates fixed in 2010 and reviewed in 2014, as they are not helpful in determining reasonable rates in 2019.
 The guideline rates are significantly lower than the current hourly rates in many London City solicitors, as used by both parties in this case.
 Further, updated guidelines would be very welcome.”

 It has been said by some that Ohpen was a complex and technical dispute run by City solicitors but that for the general run of cases, the guidelines remain a good and reliable tool.

 Many paying parties take it further, arguing in all but the most complex of cases that they are both the starting and finishing point and should be almost slavishly adhered to.

 However, this argument appears to be losing ground.

-On a further summary assessment of costs this week in London Borough of Camden Council & Anor v Saint Benedict’s Land Trust Ltd EWHC 3576 (Ch), Mr Justice Snowden had the following to say:
+On a further summary assessment of costs in December 2019 in London Borough of Camden Council & Anor v Saint Benedict’s Land Trust Ltd EWHC 3576 (Ch), Mr Justice Snowden had the following to say: